gavieeen/precision-time-server/README.md

 # Demo Video

-Quick video to showcase how our project was built and functions!
+Quick videoto showcase how our project was built and functions!

 ![Demo Video](./assets/ie421_hft_spring_2025_group_07.mp4)